Martha Baird Rockefeller

-Martha Baird Rockefeller (March 15, 1895 - January 24, 1971) was an American pianist, philanthropist and longtime advocate for the arts.
+Martha Baird Rockefeller (March 15, 1895 - January 24, 1971) was an American pianist, philanthropist, and advocate for the arts.

 Formative years

-Born in Madera County, California, in the community of Madera on March 15, 1895, Martha Baird was the second-oldest child of merchant William F. Baird (1862–1916) and his wife Almina Abby Smith (1860–1903), a piano and organ instructor at the University of Southern California's College of Music.
+Born in Madera, California on March 15, 1895, Martha Baird was the second-oldest child of merchant William F. Baird (1862–1916) and his wife Almina Abby Smith (1860–1903), a piano and organ instructor at the University of Southern California's College of Music.

-Her mother, who was known to family and friends as "Mina," was her first piano instructor.
+Her mother, who was known to family and friends as "Mina", was her first piano instructor.
 Her initial classroom experiences were undertaken at the Westside School on what is now the site of Madera High School.

 At the age of eight, her world was transformed dramatically by two major events – her first public performance as a pianist in June 1903 and the untimely death of her mother later that year.
 During the recital, which was held at the university where her mother taught, she performed "In the Gypsies' Camp."

 Following her mother's death at the age of 43, she endured further upheaval when her banker father made the decision to leave Madera behind following a failed land deal that had made headlines statewide.
-After relocating with her father to Pittsburgh, Pennsylvania, she continued to study the piano while completing her high school education at the Blairsville School for Girls in Indiana County, Pennsylvania, and undergraduate training at Occidental College in Los Angeles.
+After relocating with her father to Pittsburgh, she continued to study the piano while completing her high school education at the Blairsville School for Girls in Indiana County, Pennsylvania, and undergraduate training at Occidental College in Los Angeles.

 By 1915, she was enrolled in the New England Conservatory of Music in Boston, Massachusetts, where she placed first in the conservatory's annual piano competition in 1917 and then graduated summa cum laude from the conservatory's soloist program.
 Also in 1917, she made her debut in recital at Jordan Hall in Boston on November 17, garnering solid reviews from the arts sections of major newspapers, including The Boston Globe.
-She then pursued advanced studies in Berlin, Germany, with the legendary pianist Artur Schnabel.
+She then pursued advanced studies in Berlin with the pianist Artur Schnabel.